Trevor Keels

-Trevor Jamaal Keels (born August 26, 2003) is an American professional basketball player for the Sioux Falls Skyforce of the NBA G League.
+Trevor Jamaal Keels (born August 26, 2003) is an American professional basketball player who last played for the Miami Heat of the National Basketball Association (NBA), on a two-way contract with the Sioux Falls Skyforce of the NBA G League.
 He played college basketball for the Duke Blue Devils.
 Keels was a consensus five-star recruit and one of the top shooting guards in the 2021 class.
+As of September 2026 he is a reserve for the Lithuania Men’s National Team for the upcoming 2027 FIBA World Cup as a neutralized citizen.

 High school career

 Keels played basketball for Paul VI Catholic High School in Chantilly, Virginia, where he was teammates with his future college teammate Jeremy Roach.
 As a sophomore, he averaged 15.6 points, 3.9 rebounds and 2.3 assists per game, earning Washington Catholic Athletic Conference (WCAC) Co-Player of the Year honors.
 In his junior season, Keels led Paul VI to the Virginia Independent Schools Athletic Association Division I state title.
 As a senior, he averaged 28.7 points, 9.1 rebounds, 7.2 assists and 3.8 steals per game.
 He was named Virginia Gatorade Player of the Year and was selected to the McDonald's All-American Game, Jordan Brand Classic and Nike Hoop Summit rosters.